hosseinsadeghi/disaster_pipeline/README.md

 2. Run the following command in the app's directory to run your web app.

     `python run.py`

+To explore more option use `-h` or `--help`.
+For example if using a different database name, table name, and model name you can type:

+`python run.py --database DATABASE --table TABLE --model MODEL`

 3. Go to http://0.0.0.0:3001/